aniku777tw/ERS-EntropyRateSuperpixel/README.md

 https://github.com/wctu/SEAL

 If you get the error about "Can't find module <module name>".
 Then you are at the right place. :)
-The reason is the version of python!
+The reason is the python version!
 # info
 make it can be use in Python3
 go to folder ERSPython